AgnostiqHQ/covalent/doc/source/api/executors/awsec2.rst

 In order to run your workflows with covalent there are a few notable resources that need to be provisioned first.

+The required resources include an EC2 Key Pair, and optionally a VPC & Subnet that can be used instead of the EC2 executor automatically creating it.

 .. list-table::
    :widths: 2 1 2 3
    :header-rows: 1